 2015 Information Sessions

-Honours information sessions for Semester 1 2015 were held on Thursday 18 September 2014 at 1-2pm and 5-6pm in the Level 4 Common Room in the Molecular Bioscience Building.
+Honours information sessions for Semester 2 2015 will be held on To Be Advised in the Level 4 Common Room in the Molecular Bioscience Building.
 Please see below and the SMB Honours Brochure for information about available projects and how to apply for Honours in the School of Molecular Bioscience.

 What is Honours?